-New Prime Minister Malcolm Turnbull has disappointed LGBT Australians by announcing that he’ll stick to his predecessor’s plan to hold a referendum on same-sex marriage.
+In September, Prime Minister Malcolm Turnbull disappointed the LGBT community by announcing that the federal government would stick to earlier plans to hold a plebiscite on the issue.

 Polls indicate that between 60% and 70% of Australians are in favour of marriage equality.